-Heïdi is a Glaciologist set out to complete the first ever carbon-neutral science expedition in the Arctic and gather invaluable information on micro-particles.
-This could be a key in stopping glaciers from further melting and sea levels from rising.
-Heïdi advises governments all over the world on questions regarding glaciers and climate change and is also researching tropical glaciers.
+Heïdi is a Glaciologist who led the first ever carbon-neutral science expedition in the Arctic, in April 2021.
+Together with five other climate scientists, she collected invaluable information on black carbon particles, which could be a key in stopping glaciers from further melting and sea levels from rising.
+She advises governments all over the world on questions regarding glaciers and climate change and is also researching tropical glaciers.

-Heïdi will not only be able to complete her groundbreaking expedition and conduct research but also further educate politicians to take vital decisions to stop global warming.
+Heïdi will not only be able to complete her groundbreaking research but also further educate politicians to take vital decisions to stop global warming.